DataSolutions360/PyBer_Analysis/README.md

 Cleansing and formatting the Summary to make for aesthetic, professionally legible reporting

+    This summary demonstrates that URBAN fares, albeit small on average, yield a higher revenue that RURAL.

+As a Pyber Driver, I would focus on quality, not quantity....better use of my time.

+As a Pyber executive, I would be focused on total revenue, and high demand areas, for sustainability.

 ![image](https://user-images.githubusercontent.com/8845050/168445745-688a76e9-7a05-4a1d-8e0b-514643068e2c.png)

 Using Object-Oriented interface method, we plotted the resample using df.plot() function

+This graph displays that "RURAL < SUBURBAN < UBRAN", with respect to revenue.

 ![image](https://user-images.githubusercontent.com/8845050/168445379-fa175b2e-8946-43d9-99e8-2f8be5188ded.png)